Robust Bilevel Optimization for Near-Optimal Lower-Level Solutions: Near-optimal set and near-optimal robust bilevel problem

 \section{Near-optimal set and near-optimal robust bilevel problem}

-In this section, we first define the near-optimal set of the lower level and their extensions to near-optimal robust bilevel problems.
+In this section, we first define the near-optimal set of the lower level and near-optimality robustness for bilevel problems.
 Next, we illustrate the concepts on an example and highlight several properties of general near-optimal robust bilevel problems before focusing on the convex and linear cases in the following sections.

-The generic bilevel problem is classically defined as:
+The general bilevel problem is classically defined as: